Wapiti08/LogAnalyzer/README.md

 # DeepLog
 This is the achievement of core DeepLog

 For privacy consideration, the dataset is not provided.
-You can put your own data into that folder
+You can put your own data into that folder.

+By the way, the Deeplog_demo is a relatively complete package, you can try to implement that.

 ![workflow](https://github.com/Wapiti08/DeepLog/blob/master/Deeplog_demo/Pic/Deeplog_dataflow.png)